VisualOps/cli/README.rst

 `-k`: Keep (default: no)
       Keep the stack options (volumes, ports bindings, memory size, cpu shares)

-`-i`: Ignore (default: no)
+`-l`: Load (default: no)
-      Reset and delete the stack options.
+      Load config saved with `-k`
-Note: If used with `-p`, it will replace the old options.
+Note: If no config is available, this parameter won't take any action.

 terminate
 ~~~~~~